leandreeberhard/Empirical-Data-Distribution-Approximator/README.md

 # Running the Code
 Running the code is easy and can be done in three lines of code.

-First, you need to import the main project file using the command
+First, you need to download and copy the main project file `distribution_approximator.py` into your Python working directory and run the command

 1. `from distribution_approximator import SampleGenerator`